bluepuma77/traefik-best-practice/docker-traefik-proxyprotocol/README.md

 Example of using ProxyProtocol between Traefik and target service.

-Traefik will proxy/forward all (encrypted) TLS traffic on `entrypoints` 8000, 8001, 8002 untouched to a target service.
-Port 8000 uses no proxy protocol, port 8001 uses proxy protocol v1 and port 802 uses proxy protocol v2 to target.
+Traefik will proxy/forward all (encrypted) TCP traffic on `entrypoints` 8000, 8001, 8002 untouched to a target service.
+Port 8000 uses no proxy protocol, port 8001 uses proxy protocol v1 and port 8002 uses proxy protocol v2 to target.

 The target service is a simple NodeJS echo service showing the headers and optional proxy protocol and optional TLS.
 It will use a simple custom TLS certificate, which can be created with
 ```